by Ryan Barrs

 Vitamin D is classically known for its role in skeletal health, but it modulates many different systems in the body, including the immune system.
 “It certainly affects calcium and bone metabolism,” explains Wagner.
 “But it has also been shown to affect your innate and adaptive immunity.”

 Wagner recently led a study examining the relationship between vitamin D status and the vaginal microbiome during pregnancy.
-The study found that lower levels of circulating vitamin D in pregnant women of African descent were associated with a greater abundance of Megasphaera — a type of bacteria linked to bacterial vaginosis, an infection of the vaginal canal that can increase the risk of preterm birth.6 Women of African ancestry are twice as likely to be diagnosed with bacterial vaginosis and are more than twice as likely to give birth early preterm (<34>34>7,8
+The study found that lower levels of circulating vitamin D in pregnant women of African descent were associated with a greater abundance of Megasphaera — a type of bacteria linked to bacterial vaginosis, an infection of the vaginal canal that can increase the risk of preterm birth.6 Women of African ancestry are twice as likely to be diagnosed with bacterial vaginosis and are more than twice as likely to give birth early preterm (less than 34 weeks).7,8

 Early intervention between the first and second trimesters may be key to suppressing vaginal microflora associated with preterm birth.9 “It appears that vitamin D is far more important early in pregnancy than later,” said Wagner.
 “We now screen all pregnant women at their first prenatal visit for vitamin D deficiency.”